Liquid Chromatography-Mass Spectroscopy (LC-MS)

 FAQ on Liquid Chromatography Mass Spectroscopy (LC-MS)

-Our network of material testing labs provides identification, quantitation, and mass analysis of materials using LC-MS.
+Our network of material testing labs provides identification, quantitation, and mass analysis of materials using liquid chromatography-mass spectrometry (LC-MS).

-Trace element and chemical analysis of materials using LC-MS (HPLC) starts from $350/sample.
+Trace element and chemical analysis of materials using liquid chromatography-mass spectrometry (HPLC) starts from $350/sample.